esbuild/community-plugins/README.md

 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
 * [esbuild-plugin-solid-js](https://gitlab.com/hesxenon/esbuild-plugin-solid-js/-/tree/main): A plugin to apply solids jsx transforms with esbuild (without breaking/dropping sourcemaps)
+* [esbuild-plugin-simple-css-modules](https://gitlab.com/hesxenon/esbuild-plugin-simple-css-modules/-/tree/main): A plugin to transform `.module.css` files by prefixing classnames with a unique identifier

 ### Plugins not hosted on npm (e.g. for Deno)